How Startups from the USA to France are Embracing the AI Wave

 Since 2010, artificial intelligence has seen groundbreaking developments, especially in the past two years with the advent of transformers and GPT-like models.
 This technology has democratized powerful AI tools, allowing startups of any size to harness previously unimaginable capabilities to drive growth and efficiency.
 As each wave of AI innovation offers new possibilities, it also introduces new challenges and risks of disruption.

-To better grasp this phenomenon, we wanted to explore how startups at the forefront of innovation chose to take on the AI wave.
-We have compiled insights from 80 France and US-based Newfund companies spanning diverse sectors, from Aircall's cloud-based call management solutions to Umiami's innovative plant-based meal alternatives, to produce a study on the latest AI trends and their implications.
+To better grasp this phenomenon, we wanted to explore how startups at the forefront of innovation have chosen to take on the AI wave.
+We have compiled insights from 80 French and American Newfund companies spanning diverse sectors, from Aircall's cloud-based call management solutions to Umiami's innovative plant-based meal alternatives, to produce a study on the latest AI trends and their implications.
 We have enriched this study with the use cases shared by startups during the Newfund AI Booster program launched since December 2023.
 This initiative is aimed at supporting Newfund's participation in their AI journey by learning from concrete applications.

 The Reasons Behind AI Adoption in Startups